Tench-class submarine: GUPPY and other conversions

 At the end of World War II, the US submarine force found itself in an awkward position.
 The 29 Tench-class submarines, designed to fight an enemy that no longer existed, were obsolescent despite the fact they were only one to three years old.
 The German Type XXI U-boat, with a large battery capacity, streamlining to maximize underwater speed, and a snorkel, was the submarine of the immediate future.
-The Greater Underwater Propulsion Power Program (GUPPY) conversion program was developed to give some Balao- and Tench-class submarines similar capabilities to the Type XXI.
+The GUPPY conversion program was developed to give some Balao- and Tench-class submarines similar capabilities to the Type XXI.
 When the cost of upgrading numerous submarines to GUPPY standard became apparent, the austere "Fleet Snorkel" conversion was developed to add snorkels and partial streamlining to some boats.
-A total of 16 Tench-class submarines were converted to one of the GUPPY configurations, with 8 additional boats receiving Fleet Snorkel modifications.
+In total, 16 Tench-class submarines were converted to one of the GUPPY configurations, with eight additional boats receiving Fleet Snorkel modifications.
 Diablo, one of the Fleet Snorkel boats, was converted immediately prior to transfer to Pakistan.
 Most of the converted submarines were active into the early 1970s, when many were transferred to foreign navies for further service and others were decommissioned and disposed of.

-Although there was some variation in the GUPPY conversion programs, generally the original two Sargo batteries were replaced by four more compact Guppy (GUPPY I and II only) or Sargo II batteries via significant re-utilization of below-deck space, usually including removal of auxiliary diesels.
+Although some variation occurred in the GUPPY conversion programs, generally the original two Sargo batteries were replaced by four, more-compact Guppy (GUPPY I and II only) or Sargo II batteries via significant reuse of below-deck space, usually including removal of auxiliary diesels.
 All of these battery designs were of the lead-acid type.
 This increased the total number of battery cells from 252 to 504; the downside was the compact batteries had to be replaced every 18 months instead of every 5 years.
 The Sargo II battery was developed as a lower-cost alternative to the expensive Guppy battery.
 All GUPPYs received a snorkel, with a streamlined sail and bow.
-Also, the electric motors were upgraded to the direct drive double-armature type, along with modernized electrical and air conditioning systems.
-All Tench-class GUPPYs received sonar, fire control, and Electronic Support Measures (ESM) upgrades.
+Also, the electric motors were upgraded to the direct-drive double-armature type, along with modernized electrical and air conditioning systems.
+All Tench-class GUPPYs received sonar, fire-control, and electronic support measures upgrades.

 The Fleet Snorkel program was much more austere than the GUPPY modernizations, but is included here as it occurred during the GUPPY era.
 The GUPPY and Fleet Snorkel programs are listed in chronological order: GUPPY I, GUPPY II, GUPPY IA, Fleet Snorkel, GUPPY IIA, GUPPY IB, and GUPPY III.